INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: THE INSPIRE PROJECT

 \section{THE INSPIRE PROJECT}

-\INSPIRE\ builds up on a long process dedicated to a systematic census of UCMGs in the redshift range $0<z<0.5$.
+\INSPIRE\ builds up on a long process dedicated to a systematic census of UCMGs in the redshift range $0.1<z<0.4$.
 First, we carried out a photometric selection of ultra-compact galaxies in the Kilo Degree Survey (KiDS, \citealt{Kuijken11}) DR3 footprint \citep{deJong+17_KiDS_DR3}, leveraging on its exquisite image quality (angular scale of $0.21\arcsec$/pixel and a median r-band seeing of $\sim0.65\arcsec$, \citealt{deJong+15_KiDS_paperI}) and wide-sky coverage \citep{Tortora+16_compacts_KiDS, Tortora+18_UCMGs}.
 Then, with a multi-site and multi-telescope spectroscopic follow-up campaign, we confirmed $117$ of them, obtaining low signal-to-noise (SNR), medium resolution optical spectra from which we infer the redshifts (\citealt{Tortora+18_UCMGs, Scognamiglio20}, hereafter T18 and S20, respectively).
 However, to finally confirm them as relics of the ancient Universe, it is necessary to constrain their stellar population parameters, demonstrating that the great majority of their stellar mass has assembled at very high redshift through a single, very short star formation episode.
-This is the main goal of the \INSPIRE\ Project, which aims at building the first large catalogue of spectroscopically confirmed relics at $0.1<z<0.5$.
-This redshift range represents an important link between the very small sample of relics in the local Universe and the large population of high-redshift red nuggets.
+This is the main goal of the \INSPIRE\ Project, which aims at building the first large catalogue of spectroscopically confirmed relics at $0.1<z<0.4$.
+This redshift range represents a positive step forward in bridging the gap between the very small sample of relics in the local Universe with the large population of high-redshift red nuggets.